-Producers in Manitoba’s Parkland region realized early after hemp was licensed in Canada that hemp had a huge potential to fit into their crop rotations.
-The region’s temperatures and shorter season restrict the growing of some of the heat-loving crops like corn, sunflowers and soybeans.
-Hemp is a crop that does well under these conditions and fits into the farmers’ rotations.
+Producers in Manitoba’s Parkland region realized early after hemp was licensed in Canada, that hemp had huge potential to fit into their crop rotations.
+The region’s temperatures and shorter season restrict the growing of heat-loving crops like corn and sunflowers, therefore limiting the diversity of crop rotations in the area.
+However, Industrial Hemp is a crop that does well under these conditions and easily fits into the usual crop cycles of the area.

 PIHG has maintained an office in the city of Dauphin continuously since 1999.
-The office has been a contact for people around the world looking for information on the hemp industry.
+The office has been a contact for people around the world looking for information on the Canadian Industrial Hemp industry.

 PIHG now supplies Certified Seed to Canadian and International farmers alike, through our breeding program and local, experienced seed growers.
 We have shipped seed all over Canada, the United States of America, New Zealand and Australia, although most of our seed is sold to producers who sign a production contract with us.
 Through our production contracts we are able to supply our members' hemp grain to processors, food distributors and formulators.
 At this time we do not have any fibre markets or contracts available but may begin to have these available as the market progresses.